beaucarnes/deep-learning-in-motion/README.md

-# deep-learning-in-motion
+# Grokking Deep Learning in Motion Code
-Code from my Deep Learning in Motion video course from Manning Publications
+Code from my Deep Learning in Motion video course from Manning Publications.